netauth/netauth.org/content/ecosystem/netauth/_index.md

 to ensure this security.
 While TLS is a must for a production setup, it can be annoying to deal with while doing a local demo or otherwise just trying out NetAuth.
-If you want to turn off TLS and understand the risks that are associated with this the `-tls.PWN_ME` flag can be used to disable TLS.
+If you want to turn off TLS and understand the risks that are associated with this the `--tls.PWN_ME` flag can be used to disable TLS.

 This flag is no joke, you will be sending passwords in the clear.